 Data Scientist & AI Ethics

-Data Scientist and coordinator of the academic chair Good In tech (Institut Mines-Télécom / Sciences Po), my research activities are in the field of technology ethics and more particularly of artificial intelligence (AI Ethics).
+Data Scientist and co-founder of Giskard AI, my research activities are in the field of technology ethics and more particularly of artificial intelligence (AI Ethics).
 I am a teacher at Sciences Po on Algorithms & Public Policies and at PSL University in Mathematics and Probability.

 In the past, I worked as a Data Scientist and AI engineer after graduating in Mathematics (Mines and ENSAE), Economics (Sciences Po / Polytechnique and PSE) and Philosophy (Sorbonne and ICP).